imboss96/ecommerce/MPESA_SETUP.md

 ### From Safaricom
 1. Go to [Safaricom Developer Portal](https://developer.safaricom.co.ke/)
 2. Sign up or log in to your account
-3. Create a new app for your Shopki e-commerce platform
+3. Create a new app for your Aruviah e-commerce platform
 4. You'll receive:
    - **Consumer Key**
    - **Consumer Secret**